-Organization and offering costs of the Company are incurred by Advisor on behalf of the Company and, accordingly, are not a direct liability of the Company.
-Under the terms of the advisory agreement with Advisor, upon the sale of shares of common stock to the public, the Company will be obligated to reimburse Advisor for organization and offering costs incurred by Advisor in connection with the Offering.
-The amount of the reimbursement to Advisor for cumulative organization and offering costs is limited to a maximum amount of up to 15% of the aggregate gross proceeds from the sale of the shares of common stock sold in the Company's public offering.
-Such costs include legal, accounting, printing and other offering expenses, including marketing, salaries and direct expenses of Advisor's employees and employees of Advisor's affiliates and others.
+Organization and offering costs of the Company are paid directly by the Company or may be incurred by Advisor on behalf of the Company.
+Under the terms of the advisory agreement with Advisor, upon the sale of shares of common stock to the public, the Company is obligated to reimburse Advisor for organization and offering costs incurred by Advisor in connection with the offering.
+The amount of the reimbursement to Advisor for cumulative organization and offering costs is limited to a maximum amount of up to 15% of the aggregate gross proceeds from the sale of the shares of common stock sold in the Company's public offerings.
+Such costs shall include legal, accounting, printing and other offering expenses, including marketing, salaries and direct expenses of Advisor's employees and employees of Advisor's affiliates and others.
 Any such reimbursement will not exceed actual expenses incurred by Advisor.